jofsanchezci/Taller_1_Arq_SO_EAN_2024/README.md

-## Taller 1.
-Segunda Parte: Sistemas Numéricos en Diferentes Bases
+## Workshop 1.
+Part Two: Number Systems in Different Bases

-Imagina que trabajas en una empresa de tecnología que ha desarrollado un nuevo sistema de almacenamiento que utiliza una base numérica inusual: la **base 13**.
-Tu tarea es desarrollar un software que pueda convertir números entre la base 10 (decimal) y esta nueva base 13, además de realizar algunas conversiones adicionales entre otras bases.
+Imagine that you work at a technology company that has developed a new storage system that uses an unusual number base: **base 13**.
+Your task is to build software that can convert numbers between base 10 (decimal) and this new base 13, and perform additional conversions between other bases.

-### 1. Identificación de Dígitos en Base 13 (1 punto)
+### 1. Digit Identification in Base 13 (1 point)
-- Antes de realizar las conversiones, es importante entender cómo se representan los números en base 13.
-En este sistema, los dígitos van del 0 al 9 y se agregan tres símbolos adicionales para representar los valores 10, 11, y 12.
-Estos pueden representarse como A, B, y C respectivamente.
+- Before performing the conversions, it is essential to understand how numbers are represented in base 13.
+In this system, the digits range from 0 to 9, and three additional symbols are added to represent the values 10, 11, and 12.
-**Pregunta**: ¿Cuáles son los dígitos válidos en un sistema de base 13?
-Describe cómo representarías los números 10, 11, y 12 en este sistema.
+**Question**: What are the valid digits in a base 13 system?
+Describe how you would represent the numbers 10, 11, and 12 in this system.

-### 2. Conversión de Decimal a Base 13 (2 puntos):
+### 2. Decimal to Base 13 Conversion (2 points):

-- Implementa una función en Python que convierta un número en base 10 a su equivalente en base 13.
+- Implement a Python function that converts a base 10 number to its base 13 equivalent.
-- **Ejercicio**: Convierte el número decimal 255 a base 13. ¿Cuál es la representación de este número en base 13?
+- **Exercise**: Convert the decimal number 255 to base 13.
+What is the representation of this number in base 13?

-### 3. Conversión de Base 13 a Decimal (2 puntos)
+### 3. Base 13 to Decimal Conversion (2 points).
-- Ahora, implementa una función que convierta un número en base 13 a su equivalente en base 10.
+- Now, implement a function that converts a base 13 number to its base ten equivalent.
-- **Ejercicio**: Convierte el número 1A2 en base 13 a decimal. ¿Cuál es el valor en base 10?
+- **Exercise**: Convert the number 1A2 in base 13 to decimal.
+What is the value in base 10?

-### Conversión de Base 13 a Binario (2 puntos):
+### Base 13 to Binary Conversion (2 points):

-- Escribe una función que convierta un número en base 13 a su equivalente en binario, pasando primero por la conversión a base 10.
+- Write a function that converts a base 13 number to its binary equivalent by first going through the conversion to base 10.
-- **Ejercicio**: Convierte el número B3 de base 13 a binario.
+- **Exercise**: Convert the number B3 from base 13 to binary.

-### Conversión de Binario a Base 13 (2 puntos):
+### Binary to Base 13 Conversion (2 points):
-- Escribe una función que convierta un número binario a su equivalente en base 13, pasando primero por la conversión a base 10.
+- Write a function that converts a binary number to its base 13 equivalent by first going through the conversion to base 10.
-- **Ejercicio**: Convierte el número binario 1101011 a base 13.
+- **Exercise**: Convert the binary number 1101011 to base 13.

-### Conversión de Base 13 a Hexadecimal (1 punto):
+### Base 13 to Hexadecimal Conversion (1 point):

-- Implementa una función que convierta un número en base 13 a hexadecimal, utilizando la base 10 como paso intermedio.
+- Implement a function that converts a base 13 number to hexadecimal, using base 10 as an intermediate step.
-- **Ejercicio**: Convierte el número 9C de base 13 a hexadecimal.
+- **Exercise**: Convert the number 9C from base 13 to hexadecimal.

-### Aplicación en el Almacenamiento de Datos (2 puntos):
+### Application in Data Storage (2 points):

-- Imagina que en tu empresa se decide almacenar ciertos identificadores utilizando la base 13 debido a su eficiencia.
-Si un identificador en base 10 es 3456, ¿cómo se vería este identificador en base 13?
+- Imagine that your company decides to store specific identifiers using base 13 because of its efficiency.
+If an identifier in base 10 is 3456, what would this identifier look like in base 13?
-- Además, convierte este identificador de base 13 a binario para mostrar cómo se almacenaría en un sistema digital.
+- Also, convert this base 13 identifier to binary to show how it would be stored in a digital system.

--**Ejercicio**: Realiza las conversiones y explica por qué podría ser ventajoso utilizar bases numéricas no convencionales en ciertos sistemas.
+**Exercise**: Perform the conversions and explain why using unconventional number bases in certain systems might be advantageous.